A herniated disk is an extremely painful condition. It typically causes extreme low back pain and leg pain. In this article I will explain:

-- How I treat a herniated disks, and why I believe this treatment is the best.
+- How I treat a herniated disk, and why I believe this treatment is the best.

 Once a disk herniation happens there are three major sources of pain.
 The torn disk, the pinched nerve, and the bodies inflammatory response to the jelly all cause a tremendous amount of pain.

-If either the bulge or the herniation presses on a nerve in the low back it causes sciatica, and if in the neck it will cause brachialgia .
+If either the bulge or the herniation presses on a nerve in the low back, it causes sciatica, and if it’s in the neck it will cause brachialgia.
 Sciatica is a sharp “electric” shooting pain that starts in the buttocks and can travel down the leg and into the foot.
 Brachialgia is like sciatica except it is felt in the arm extending into the hand.
 The greater the pressure on the nerve, the farther the pain will travel down that nerve.

 The common medical treatment for disk conditions is to prescribe drugs for pain and inflammation and wait.
 The thinking is that since some back pain will go away if given enough time, why do anything at first?
 Just wait and see if the pain will go away.
-If the pain doesn’t go away then x-ray, MRI, try physical therapy, try injections and finally surgery.
+If the pain doesn’t go away, then they will have you get an x-ray, MRI, try physical therapy, get injections, and if all that fails, surgery.

 It is true that back pain can go away without doing anything!
-However doing nothing all but guarantees that the pain will return later, and worse.
+However, doing nothing all but guarantees that the pain will return later, and possibly worse.
 As with anything, the sooner you treat the cause of the pain the better the chances that the problem can be fixed.

 What if there was a safe, proven, non-surgical, drugless treatment that could: